Colorado Indoor Marijuana Grow Guide

 When evaluating a grow area, it is also important to make sure you can properly ventilate it.
 If you follow the recommendations of this guide, you will be using lights that emit a lot of heat.
 A properly ventilated grow room will help you avoid cooking your crop.
 It will also make sure that the plants are receiving fresh air at all times.
 What they are going to do is take in carbon dioxide and release oxygen.
 If there isn’t a lot of air exchange, then the plants essentially can’t breathe properly.
 The room becomes way more saturated with oxygen and not enough carbon dioxide and things get out of whack.
 This can lead to lower yields and unhealthy plants.
 Proper ventilation is also important to get the marijuana smell out of the house.
 It is pungent and it will permeate the whole home unless you take the necessary steps to prevent this from occurring.
 They sell charcoal filters of varying sizes that essentially eliminate any smell whatsoever.
 They are a life saver if you desire to keep your grow on the down low.
 They are also needed to prevent greedy people from figuring out that you have thousands of dollars of high grade marijuana growing in your house.
 People will recognize your grow as a source of income and it’s very necessary to protect it from these types.
 With that being said, if you can find a grow space that is near a window, crawl space, or some other area where you can use a fan or fans to route old air out and bring fresh air in then that would be perfect.

 It is also important that the floor of your grow room be some sort of material that you won’t mind getting wet.
 No matter how hard you try, you are going to be constantly spilling water and dirt on the floor and this can become a problem if it’s a carpeted area.
 While this type of grow room is not ideal, you can still grow effectively, but be as careful as you can with spills.
 One of the solutions to this water and dirt all over your floor problem is to purchase plastic tarps.
-These are a life saver for keeping things contained.
+These are a life saver to grow weed easy by keeping things contained.
 You can cut them to virtually any length or size of your grow room.
 It is ideal to cut the tarp into a piece a little bigger than the actual size of your grow room so that you can create somewhat of a basin to keep things contained.
 If you have a little extra money though, go ahead and purchase a grow tent because these keep everything contained naturally in one secure area.
 If for some reason the tarp or grow tent idea won’t work then they sell these grow trays as well that keep things cleaner.

 Another factor is finding an area with a lot of height in the room.
 If you follow the recommendations of this guide, then you can expect your plants to grow anywhere from 4-6 feet tall when they are just about ready to harvest.
 Make sure you are going to have room.
 If you don’t have a tall area, then this is okay as well.
 More information on how to stunt your plants growth will be explained later on in the guide.